poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## Hardware acceleration on Rasp pi4

 Doesn't work since a certain update of Linux Kernel... bug in ffmpeg, not fixed?
+Fixed now (summer 2023) -- but sadly doesn't really impact the ffmpeg default processing... mostly for the object recognition...

 ## Notes for later - migration steps on D-day